STOCKS NEWS EUROPE-UK small caps climb 0.3 pct midday

-The FTSE Small Cap index firms 0.3 percent in midday trade, in line with the midcaps, while the blue chips advance 0.1 percent.
+The FTSE Small Cap index climbs 0.3 percent in midday trade, underperforming the wider market, with the FTSE 100 index up 0.5 percent and the midcaps 1.1 percent firmer.

-Hutchison China MediTech leaps almost 23 percent higher as AstraZeneca, Britain's second-biggest drugmaker, strikes a global deal to co-develop a novel cancer treatment from the firm.
+Beowulf Mining jumps over 24 percent, in strong volume -- at more than four times its 90-day daily average -- after the firm says a report from Swedish research group Raw Materials Group shows the commercial potential of its flagship iron ore projects, Ruoutevare and Kallak.

-Thorntons slumps nearly 27 percent after the British chocolatier issues a profit warning as hard-up consumers stay away from the 100-year-old group at one of its most important times of the year.
+Herencia Resources adds more than 13 percent after the company unveils high grade drill results at the Paguanta project in northern Chile.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net